Fascia Holds Us Together:

 Rolfing makes lasting changes to posture by systematically changing the fascia so that physical support reaches from the feet all the way upwards to the head.
 This is achieved in two ways:

-- First it physically moves fascia.
-Fascia is much like a fishing net which is full of fish.
+- First, it physically moves the fascia.
+Fascia is much like a fishing net that is full of fish.
 If the net moves, everything it holds must also move.
 Our bodies unite bone, muscle, nerves, circulatory vessels, organs, and lymphatic vessels with the net of fascia.
-Everything is affected when fascia is displaced by injury or repetitive movements.
+Everything is affected when the fascia is displaced by injury or repetitive movements.
 The consequences range from chronic pain in the knees and back to constipation, menstruation problems, and recurring headaches.
-The key to lasting improvements is successful change in the fascia.
+The key to lasting improvements is the successful change in the fascia.

 - Second Rolfing addresses the support issues that cause problems to occur in the first place.
 The Rolfing “Ten Series” systematically addresses feet and their relationship to the knees and hips.
 It addresses the hips and their relationship to the back.
 It addresses the lower back and its relationship to the shoulders and neck.
 It also addresses the relationship between internal and external muscles.
 Balance among these parts is well described as “equipoise” and is visible as good posture.